immesys/bw2/doc/oob.md

  OR
  * kv(embedded) - A string with one or more full aliases in it, for example @longAlias</my/uri/@5BA3>/foo.
 Each alias will be resolved, turned into a string and have trailing zeroes trimmed.
+  OR
+ * kv(unresolve) - This performs a REVERSE resolution, and will instead return the key of corresponding to this value, or "" if one does not exist

  ### usrv - Update a SRV record
  * kv(account) - The account idx to pay with